 3. Matches shall consist of 24 boards, played in 2 equal stanzas.

-4. The team mentioned second in the fixture shall seat its players first at the start of the match.
+4. The team mentioned first in the fixture shall seat its players first at the start of the match.
 Players in this team must play at the same table throughout the match, unless substituted.
-The team mentioned first in the fixture shall send a pair to each opposition table for the first 12 boards of the match.
+The team mentioned second in the fixture shall send a pair to each opposition table for the first 12 boards of the match.
 Opponents shall be changed after 12 boards have been played and any changes in team personnel can only be made at this time.

 5. A team which puts the integrity of the movement at risk (for example, by sitting in the same direction at both tables) shall be given a mandatory procedural penalty of 1 VP.

 6. If players arrive late matches shall still be played if the player(s) arrive before 8.45pm.
 A minimum of 14 boards must be played and if appropriate an adjusted VP scale (in accordance with EBU guidelines) will be applied.
 The reason for the late arrival will later be reviewed by the Tournament Sub-Committee and, if appropriate, a fine/award for boards lost may be applied to the offending/non-offending team.

 7. Any boards not started within 1½ hours of the start time of either stanza, may be withdrawn by the Tournament Director.
 If the Tournament Director determines that a pair is responsible for the delay then that team will be fined 3imps per board for the boards not played.
 (Note this could be both pairs.)

 8. All players must exchange properly completed convention cards with their opponents at the start of each stanza.

 9. Spectators are allowed.
 A spectator who is a registered player in the League may not watch at tables where his team is playing.

 1. Match results are determined by converting IMPs to VPs according to the EBU recommended scale, as updated in 2013.